zydplatform/APP-SENDIT/README.md

 Have internet to access the web page.

 To use this application you will need to first access it via the link below:
-Click here to get started :
+Click here to get started with the application :

 Prerequisites :